 Instead of water, these master distillers use pulque (an ancient fermented agave beverage) to help stimulate the wild yeast during fermentation.
 The process takes 1 to 2 days depending on the temperature.

 The fermented liquid is distilled in a three-part clay pot still.
-The third pot holds the mezcal and is weighed by fresh agave leaves.
+The below ground largest clay pot holds the fermented agave and during the second distillation, Prickly pears or Tunas were added to create this one of a kind spirit.
+The third & smallest pot holds the mezcal and is weighed by fresh agave leaves.
 Its copper top holds the water that they continuously stir and switch out to control the temperature.
-The maestros attend to the distillation for 60 to 72 hours strait, yielding an average of just 90 liters per month.
+The maestros attend to the distillation for 60 to 72 hours straight.
+Only 90 liters were produced of this unique distillate.

-The Navarro's combine only heads and hearts, discarding the tails to arrive at Luneta's Verde+Chino, ranging from 48% to 49% abv.
+The Navarro's combine only heads and hearts, discarding the tails to arrive at Luneta's Destilado con Tunas, 49.5% abv.